pypeit/PypeIt/doc/installing.rst

 | Referenced from: /Users/USERNAME/software/PYPIT/pypit/arcyextract.so

-OR

 |[BUG]     :: There appears to be a bug on Line 28 of arcomb.py with error:

-| dlopen(/Users/banados/Dropbox/python2_codes/PYPIT/pypit/arcycomb.so, 2): Library not loaded: @rpath/./libgsl.0.dylib
+| dlopen(/Users/USERNAME/software/PYPIT/pypit/arcycomb.so, 2): Library not loaded: @rpath/./libgsl.0.dylib

-| Referenced from: /Users/banados/Dropbox/python2_codes/PYPIT/pypit/arcycomb.so
+| Referenced from: /Users/USERNAME/software/PYPIT/pypit/arcycomb.so

-**To fix this bug:**
+**To fix these bugs:**

 a) Make sure GSL_PATH and LD_LIBRARY_PATH are defined in your .bashrc or .tcshrc file and that the appropriate rc file has been sourced